SquareGPS/navixy-api/docs/backend-api/resources/commons/entity/index.md

 Contains entity object description and API calls to interact with it. <br>
 Entity describes a class of objects for which representation and editable fields can be customized.
-For example, you can add your own custom fields to **places** entity or rearrange existing fields.
+For example, you can add your own custom fields of **places** entity or rearrange existing fields.

 ***